Consciousness — The Way Forward

 Spiritual consciousness is about being conscious of the reality that our true existence is immortal and exists beyond the standard idea of being born and dying.
 It’s about being aware of our higher-self, the divine-self which is an integral part of the cosmic consciousness and unbound sea of higher energy.
 Our higher-self is a part of us which is eternally at peace.

-Elizabeth Gilbert in her book Eat, Pray, Love summed it well where she said: “We don’t realize that, somewhere within us all, there does exist a supreme self who is eternally at peace.”
+Beautifully put by Elizabeth Gilbert in her book Eat, Pray, Love summed it well where she said: “We don’t realize that, somewhere within us all, there does exist a supreme self who is eternally at peace.”

 Being spiritually conscious enables us to transcend our lower-self, which is driven by ego and is often infected with self-centered philosophy, fear, insecurities, confusion, the desire of control and all sorts of attachments with the elusive outside world to higher-self.

-One of the biggest signs of being on the path of spiritual awareness comes in the form of a realization deep within that our current perception of success, happiness and fulfillment isn’t really accurate and complete.
+One of the biggest signs of being on the path of spiritual consciousness comes in the form of a realization deep within that our current perception of success, happiness and fulfillment isn’t really accurate and complete.
 Additionally, we start to realize feelings of separation, fear, limitation, loneliness, suffering, and chaos are simply rooted in illusions of the physical world and are not true.

 Spiritual consciousness frees us from the chain of separation, limitations, loneliness, suffering, and chaos because in this awareness we discover that our true existence doesn’t have any limits and exists beyond the physical world we live in.
 Simply put, our existence is beyond our day-to-day physical reality to which we often find ourselves fixated upon.

-Additionally, spiritual awareness comes with the idea of unity and oneness, which unifies all our divergences.
-Under the monarchy of spiritual awareness, we are aware of our higher-self and the fact that others do indeed share the same essence as our very own self.
+Additionally, spiritual consciousness comes with the idea of unity and oneness, which unifies all our divergences.
+Under the monarchy of spiritual consciousness, we are aware of our higher-self and the fact that others do indeed share the same essence as our very own self.
 In this awareness, we understand and appreciate the reality that everything around is connected through an unbound and invisible string of higher consciousness and energy.

 In ancient yogic practice, the realization and connection with our higher-self is the core requirement of attaining moksha (spiritual liberation).
 As a matter of fact, the core foundation of ancient yogic and spiritual practices has been to create oneness through uniting the lower-self (ego-driven) and higher-self via spiritual consciousness.